The club's purpose is "to promote...friendly relations between persons interested in photography

 in photography, whatever their level of experience.
 Our programs include education through classes, workshops and guest speakers.
 The Portland Camera Club is a registered 501(c)(7) organization.

-Handicap access: The hall has an entrance ramp with handicap
+Handicap access: The main entrance of the Woodfords Club building includes a ramp with handicap

 Meetings start at 7:00 PM.

 Winter cancellations: The club makes every effort to contact its members

 in the event that a meeting must be canceled.
 The announcement will